Main content

 2. Fill in the entry form.
 The page uses a 3-column layout:

-• Left column — The main entry form with Ref ID, Comments, Status, Pipeline selector, built-in fields, and custom fields.
+• Left column — The main entry form with Job Number, Comments, Status, Pipeline selector, built-in fields, and custom fields.
 Template quick-apply buttons also appear here.

 • Middle gutter — Separates the form from the tag panel.